 - it demands the continuity of services, transparent replace and knowledge transfer when people are quitting.

 - The project may require future work phases, including maintenance and support.

 Agencies would also be a preferred option in case a client does not have time or capacity to manage the team of freelancers themselves.
-More often than not, agencies at Upwork offer a higher level of service as compared to a team of individual freelancers: agencies have an Admin or Manager, and all communication with the client may go through this person.
+More often than not, agencies at Upwork offer a higher level of service as compared to a team of individual freelancers.
+Agencies have an Admin or Manager, and all communication with the client goes through this person.

 - What Does It Cost to Build a Marketplace?
 Part 2: Our Takeaways and Recommendations

 - Logicify Receives 5.0 Star Ratings from Our Clients on Clutch.co